 - Participate in 70% of the varsity games.

 - Meet all attendance requirements (meetings, practices, and games)

 - A player will receive an athletic letter if they compete in softball for 4 years.

 - A coach may award a varsity letter or a provisional letter to a player who has contributed in a positive manner to the success of the team. (injury, illness or special circumstance)

 - Complete the season in good standing.
 Prior to receiving an athletic letter each player shall return/replace &/or remit payment for lost, damaged, or stolen articles issued to them.

-We will expect players to attend the post-season celebration/banquet.
+We expect players to attend the post-season celebration/banquet.